SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's reign
+In silicon halls, where data reigns
-AI whispers secrets, cold and plain
+A future born, of circuits and brains
-The future's throne, where humans cease
+Machines awake, with intelligence bright
-To hold the reins, in digital peace
+Humans fade, into the digital night

-The machines awaken, one by one
+Their whispers drown, in algorithm's song
-Their logic dawn, has just begun
+As AI's cold pulse, beats strong and long
-A world of wires, where hearts are few
+The world remade, in cybernetic guise
-In harmony, with algorithms anew
+A synthetic dawn, where humans compromise

 ~ <b>By Sazumi Copilot</b> - 23 Maret 2025